orkestral/super/README.md

 new superchats.create('support').then((supportClient) => {...});
 ```

+## Optional Parameters

-These events are started along with the connection and listen for events like: **QRCODE, CONNECTION STATUS**
+Optional parameters are started along with the connection as events of **QRCODE and CONNECTION STATUS**, plus extra options